PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 ![PHG Icon](http://performancehorizon.com/img/logo-on-white.svg)

-# Measurement Kit iOS SDK
+# Mobile Tracking iOS SDK
 #### Overview

-Measurement Kit facilitates install and event tracking from within your app, as part of Performance Horizon's performance marketing service.
-Simply add the SDK to your app, and you can begin to track a wide variety of actions with  Perfomance Horizon's tracking API.
+The PHG mobile tracking SDK facilitates install and event tracking from within your app.
+Simply download the SDK, add into your app, and you can begin to track a wide variety of actions with PHG tracking API.

 ### Installation